WE OPEN FOR SUBMISSION JANUARY 2, 2018

 We tend to see too many sheriff stories.
 There were plenty of other people out west, including merchants, photographers, reporters, ranchers, Indians, miners, soldiers, telegraph operators, saloon keepers and prostitutes.
 We encourage stories involving these folks.
+Stories about people of color are especially welcome.
 If you do feel the need for a lawman, make that person interesting—not simply a walking badge.

 If you are writing using a pen name you should disclose who you are on the manuscript–who you really are, as well as the pen name.
 Misrepresenting yourself as somebody else may be interpreted as fraud.